mironov/react-redux-loading-bar/README.md

 dispatch(hideLoading())
 ```

-You can dispatch the `SHOW` action multiple times and the loading bar will be shown until the `HIDE` action is called for same times.
+You need to dispatch `HIDE` as many times as `SHOW` was dispatched to make the bar disappear.
 In other words, the loading bar is shown until all long running tasks complete.

 ## Usage with jQuery Ajax Requests